The 7 Best Free Slack Alternatives for Team Communication

 Fleep!
 Sorry, it just sounds good.
 Go ahead: say it out loud.

 That doesn’t mean you shouldn’t shop around for an alternative.
-The Slack alternatives we’ve listed will provide everything your team needs, and in some cases, more than you’d expect from a free service.
+The free Slack alternatives on this list will provide everything your team needs.
+In some cases, you’ll get more features than you expect from a free service.